BritCoin09/my-portfolio/index.md

     <section id="about" class="about container">
       <h2>About Me</h2>
       <p>Hello — I'm a data scientist with experience in exploratory data analysis, modeling, and communicating results to stakeholders.
 I enjoy working end-to-end: cleaning data, building models, and deploying solutions.</p>
   <p>As a former factory worker, and a current single mother, factory work was getting the bills paid, but left little to nothing to enjoy life with my kids the way I have always expected to.
 Seeing ads online for IT work was the calling I had been waiting for.
 Not knowing much about the science aspect of IT, but loving to work with computers, I knew this would be the perfect fit for me!
 When I first talked to an advisor for TripleTen, I knew Data Science was the right choice for me!
 I love dealing with words, numbers, graphs, and the fact that I will be soon helping companies to assess some goals in their future!
-I have made a LinkedIn profile to start displaying my projects! <a href="https://www.linkedin.com/in/britny-chambers-562096327" target="_blank" rel="noopener" title="Britny Chambers on LinkedIn">My LinkedIn</a></p>
+I have made a LinkedIn profile to start displaying my projects!</p>
     </section>

    <section id="skills" class="skills container">